Skip to main content

 }

-This is will write the focused folder path to a file (specified by --verb-output, coming up soon).
+This will write the focused folder path to a file (specified by --verb-output, coming up soon).

 Now we can update our function to: